How to become an audiologist

 Thinking about becoming an audiologist?
-Starting a new career in audiology provides the opportunity to work in a healthcare profession as a potentially rewarding career for some.
+Starting a new career in audiology provides the opportunity to work in a rewarding healthcare profession.
 Here’s what you need to know about how to become an audiologist.

-Audiology is the study of hearing disorders and losses, as well as the prevention and remediation of those issues, the American Speech-Language-Hearing Association (ASHA) reports.
-ASHA also notes that an audiologist may work with patients to assess, diagnose, treat and rehabilitate their hearing loss.
-Hearing loss treatment options include auditory brainstem implants, cochlear implants, hearing aids and more.
+Audiology is the study of hearing disorders and losses, as well as the prevention and remediation of those issues, according to the American Speech-Language-Hearing Association (ASHA).
+ASHA also notes that an audiologist may work with patients to assess, diagnose, treat, and rehabilitate their hearing loss.
+Hearing loss treatment options include auditory brainstem implants, cochlear implants, hearing aids, and more.
 Patients with minor hearing loss may receive counseling or devices to reduce future hearing loss.

 Due to the field’s focus on the inner ear, audiology also examines and addresses balance and equilibrium problems.
 Audiologists have developed a variety of inner ear rehabilitation devices and techniques that can have a profound impact on quality of life for patients living with vertigo or other balance disorders.

 Whether you choose to pursue a career as an audiologist or ENT, completing a doctoral program is generally required.
 Audiologists need a doctoral degree in audiology (AuD), according to the Bureau of Labor Statistics.
-ENTs, also known as otolaryngologists, must complete a medical school and residency program, Medical News Today reports.
+ENTs, also known as otolaryngologists, must complete a medical school and residency program, according to Medical News Today.

-The fields of audiology and speech pathology may overlap, but the scope of work for a speech pathologist tends to cover more areas.
-For example, while audiology focuses on hearing functions, speech pathology addresses communication and swallowing disorders by examining the ears, tongue, throat and mouth.
+The fields of audiology and speech pathology may overlap, but the scope of work for a speech-language pathologist tends to cover more.
+For example, while audiology focuses on hearing functions, speech pathology addresses communication and swallowing disorders by examining the ears, tongue, throat, and mouth.
 Some communication disorders are brain-based and others are caused by physical issues, such as a cleft palate.
-In either case, a speech pathologist will coach the patient to process information and/or communicate more effectively.
+In either case, a speech-language pathologist (SLP) will coach the patient to process information and communicate more effectively.

-Another difference between audiology and speech pathology is work environments.
-The Bureau of Labor Statistics reports that most audiologists work in healthcare settings, such as hospitals or audiology clinics.
-The BLS also reports that the largest employer of Speech Language Pathologists in 2019 was educational services, such as schools.
+Another difference between audiology and speech pathology are the work environments.
+The Bureau of Labor Statistics reports that most audiologists work in the offices of physical, occupational and speech therapists, and audiologists.
+For speech-language pathologists, the industry with the highest level of employment is elementary and secondary schools, according to the BLS.
 Other SLPs may work for various healthcare organizations, with a few working as independent consultants.

 So, what does an audiologist do in a normal work day?
 Audiologists use state-of-the-art tools and techniques to diagnose and treat a variety of conditions for their patients.
 An audiologist performs various services for numerous patients every day.
-Some of these tasks, per the Bureau of Labor Statistics, include:
+Some of an audiologist’s daily tasks, per the Bureau of Labor Statistics, include:

 To fully understand this field, it’s just as important to know what audiologists do not do as it is to learn what an audiologist does during a normal work day.
 Audiologists do not perform surgeries or prescribe medications.
 However, they may recommend over-the-counter medications to help patients alleviate or resolve certain conditions.